Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Decide whether or not the goal is worth the risks involved.
-If it is, stop worrying."
+> "A real decision is measured by the fact that you've taken a new action.
+If there's no action, you haven't truly decided."
-> — **Amelia Earhart**
+> — **Tony Robbins**

 ---